(Compiled by race historian John Rousmaniere in 2016; updated, May 2018.)

 Depending on the weather and the currents in the Gulf Stream, and the boat’s size and speed, the race takes two to six days.
 The first boat arrives at the finish line off St. David’s Lighthouse on Sunday or Monday, and the smaller boats arrive between then and Wednesday or Thursday.

 The race is demanding.
 The rules say, “The Newport Bermuda Race is not a race for novices.”
 The course crosses the rough Gulf Stream and is mostly out of the range of rescue helicopters, and Bermuda is guarded by a dangerous reef.
 The race is nicknamed “the thrash to the Onion Patch” because most Bermuda Races include high winds and big waves (a combination sailors call “a hard thrash”), and because Bermuda is an agricultural island.

 The race demands good seamanship, great care, and a boat that is both well-built and properly equipped.
 The boats must meet stringent equipment requirements and undergo inspection, and the sailors must also pass a review and undergo training in safety.
 The bonds formed by these sailors are strong.
 Numerous sailors have sailed more than 10 races, often with family and friends.

-There are seven divisions, each for a type of boat.
-The race has no overall winner (only division winners), though the winning St. David’s Lighthouse Division boat (the largest in the race, and a division dedicated to amateur sailors) is regarded as the race’s top boat.
+There are up to eight divisions, each for a type of boat.
+(Seven will race in 2018.)
+The race has no overall winner (only division winners), though the winning boat in the St. David’s Lighthouse Division (the largest in the race, and a division dedicated to amateur sailors) is often regarded as the race’s top boat.

-- St. David’s Lighthouse Division, for normal multi-purpose cruising-racing boats sailed by amateur or mostly amateur crews.
-This division is the largest at approximately 100 boats.
+- St. David’s Lighthouse Division, for normal multi-purpose cruiser-racer boats sailed by amateur or mostly amateur crews.
+This division is the largest, at approximately 100 boats.
 There are limits on the number of professional sailors in these boats, and only amateurs are allowed to steer.

 - Gibbs Hill Lighthouse Division, for all-out racing, lightweight, high-performance boats often sailed by professional crews, who may steer.
-Ten to 15 boats usually enter this division.
+Canting keels and water ballast are allowed, but displacement-reducing foils are not allowed.
+As many as 20 boats enter this division.